top of page

 Download ZIP • 1.06MB

-In June, I decided to run a crowdsource within the field recording slack.
-Being a huge creature person and part of it had already been recorded, I decided to run part 2 of creatures.
+In June, I decided to run a crowdsource within the Field Recording Slack with members Daniel Meuser and Robbie Elias.
+Being a huge creature person and part 1 of the crowdsource had already been recorded, I decided to run part 2 of Creatures.
 It was way cooler of an experience than I anticipated - even after running doors back in 2021.
 At first, I thought that it would be pretty explanatory, then a few days into the crowdsource I realized the daunting question, what makes good creature source material?

 Since every creature for every project is different, there is an endless amount of ways that a creature can be created.
 After listening to early submissions and beginning my own recordings, it was soon realized that there are certain qualities of a sound that make it sound like a creature.